 You can track your energy consumption

-You can save money by lessening energy costs
+Smart thermostats save money by lessening energy costs

 With conventional thermostats, homeowners aren’t willing to turn their heater or air conditioning off while they’re out because they don’t want to come home to a very cold or very hothouse.

-To put it simply, this scheduling feature offers you comfort with zero waiting time and allows you to save energy while you’re out.
+Simply put, this scheduling feature offers you comfort with zero waiting time and allows you to save energy while you’re out.

-Meanwhile, the Nest Thermostat promises 15 percent savings on cooling and 10 to 12 percent savings on heating costs.
+Meanwhile, the Nest Thermostat promises 15 percent savings on cooling and 10 to 12 percent on heating costs.
 In fact, according to Nest Learning Thermostat, it can start paying for itself in less than two years of use.

-You can control your smart thermostat remotely
+You can control it remotely

-So, if you are coming home from a long, tiring day at work and would want it to be at a specific temperature, you can set your thermostat even while you’re still on your way.
+So, if you are coming home from a long, tiring day at work and want it to be at a specific temperature, you can set your thermostat even while you’re still on your way.

 If things are cold and chilly outside, it will turn up the heat of your HVAC system so that you can stay comfortably warm at home.
-If it’s scorching hot outside, then your thermostat will turn temperatures cooler than usual.
+If it’s scorching outside, your thermostat will turn temperatures cooler than usual.

 Some have built-in self-learning functions

 This cooperative function allows your thermostat to adjust temperature settings as seasons change or as more people are inside.

 With these capabilities, you can eventually forget about your thermostat because it will do everything for you.